zhaochaoyi/zhaochaoyi.github.io/_pages/about.md

 - **Optimal Impact Portfolios with General Dependence and Marginals**
   Andrew W. Lo, Lan Wu, Ruixun Zhang, and Chaoyi Zhao.
   *Operations Research*, forthcoming.
 [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4177277).
+  + Second place in the Best Paper Prize for Young Scholars at the Annual Conference of the Operations Research Society of China (Financial Engineering and Risk Management Branch) in 2023.

 - **Measuring and Optimizing the Risk and Reward of Green Portfolios**
   Andrew W. Lo, Ruixun Zhang, and Chaoyi Zhao.